 Game developers who don't make games for a particular system because they have no faith in it or are unimpressed with its low install base inadvertently make said game for that system fail because of it, and also fail to grow the console's install base.
 Same goes for those who make poor ports of multiplatform games for said system, causing that version of the game to sell poorly.

 The "I didn't vote" argument.
 People become cynical and convinced that their votes don't matter because corrupt politicians and fundamentalists will just cheat and/or bribe their way to victory.
 Thus they don't bother going out to vote, which just makes it easier for the corrupt individuals to keep themselves in power by paying off friends and allies to pad out the ballots in their favor.

 Racial profiling in law enforcement.
 Proponents of profiling say that "This group has a higher crime rate, so we should profile them."
-The profiling then ensures that the group continues to have a high crime rate, so the profiling will never end.
+The profiling then ensures that the group continues to have a high crime rate, both in reaction to the treatment and because crime rate statistics are based on the crimes being seen, so the profiling will never end.